rgirl0801/Kandji_hw/README.md

-# Kandji UI Automation Tests (Selenium + Pytest)
+# Kandji HW for Automation Tests

 This repo contains a UI automation framework using **Selenium + Pytest** for the Kandji web application.

-## Why Selenium + Python?

-- Selenium is a proven, stable, cross-browser framework
-- Pytest makes tests readable and scalable
-- Works great with CI/CD pipelines

-## Structure
+## Structure of the project

 - `pages/` → Page Object Model
 - `tests/` → Test cases
-- `utils/` → Helpers (config)
+- `utils/` → Helpers
-- `.github/workflows/` → Example GitHub Actions config
+- `.github/workflows/` → Added a small CI tool

 ## Running Locally